NE SCULPTURE houses a vibrant internship/residency program for emerging artists.

 Benefits also include being enmeshed in the vibrant Northeast Minneapolis Arts District and daily meetings with many professional working artists.
 Past interns have formed meaningful connections with artists and other art professionals in Northeast Minneapolis, resulting in mentorship, learning new studio disciplines, and broadening their artistic community.

 This is a non-paying position.
 We can work with you and your institution to offer internship/course credit.
 We can assist and encourage you to apply for internship funding for your travel or artistic materials through your home institution.
 You are encouraged to make use of the studio facilities to create new work to be installed and exhibited in Northeast Minneapolis.
 Assistance will be provided for installation and creation of new work as well as material acquisition and in kind support of materials when possible.
 Training on equipment will also be provided where appropriate.

-View application instructions and apply for 2020 Fellowships here.
+View application instructions for Artist Intern Fellowships here.

 Copyright © 2020 Northeast Sculpture - All Rights Reserved.